OtterClam/otter-docs/docs/ottopia/events/rarity-competition-s3.md

 The Sakura season is upon us, and Valentine's Day will be celebrated.
 It's a joyous season full of pink blossoms and love!
 During these 3 weeks, you can earn extra rarity score values as well as rarity multipliers by styling your Otto NFTs following the theme requirements set **Pink** , **Sakura** & **Valentine** for this epoch.

+The epoch has ended and the top 3 winners are as follows:

+(Coming soon)

+Click [here](https://ottopia.app/leaderboard?epoch=14) to view the final rarity ranking of all Otto NFTs for this epoch.

+---

 ## 3rd Epoch - Year of the Rabbit (Ended) <a href="#3rd-epoch" id="3rd-epoch"></a>